 Finally, Murray looks to the means of sanctification, saying, “We must also take account of the fact that sanctification is a process that draws within its scope the conscious life of the believer.
 The sanctified are not passive or quiescent in this process. … God’s working in us is not suspended because we work, nor our working suspended because God works.
 Neither is the relation strictly one of co-operation as if God did his part and we did ours so that the conjunction or co-ordination of both produced the required results.”
 Rather, “the relation is that because God works we work.
 All working out of salvation on our part is the effect of God’s working in us, not the willing to the exclusion of the doing and not the doing to the exclusion of the willing, but both the willing and the doing.”

 This is a lifelong struggle and one that involves the whole being.
 “The exhortations to action with which the Scripture is pervaded are all to the effect of reminding us that our whole being is intensely active in that process which has as its goal the predestinating purpose of God that we should be conformed to the image of his Son.”

-For next Thursday please read the next chapter—“Regeneration.”
+For next Thursday please read the next chapter—“Perseverance.”